Griiimon/2D-Mining-Sandbox/README.md

 You can also contribute by reporting a bug or making a feature request by opening an [Issue](https://github.com/Griiimon/2D-Mining-Sandbox/issues).

-Please feel free to ask me anyting or leave feedback in the [Discussions Section](https://github.com/Griiimon/2D-Mining-Sandbox/discussions) or on [Discord](https://discord.com/invite/ejxEZPcu)!
+Please feel free to ask me anyting or leave feedback in the [Discussions Section](https://github.com/Griiimon/2D-Mining-Sandbox/discussions)!

 Contribute